muk2/DripBoarding/README.md

 - seller page : (login with seller user/id) : see sales and orders here

 - What more do we need

+requirement type shit:
+Nice looking UI
+  -Front page with Image carousel
+  -Tabs for sections of type of clothes
+  -Filters while serching tabs of clothing